Lord-G-INC/SMG2-Project-Template/README.md

 Example
 `py build.py USA --gle`

+Compiled builds are supplied but use of them is not recommended.
+The custom assets required for some patches are no longer maintaned on the repository.

-There are other flags, but they are reserved for the projects of others.
+There are other build flags, but they are reserved for the projects of others.

+-ALL (Builds everything- this is extremely unstable!)
+-GLE
+-NOGLE
+-SMSS (SPG64's project "Super Mario Starshine")
+-CA (Mariokirby1703's project "SMG2 Collector's Anxiety")
+-SMG63 (Alex SMG's project "Super Mario Galaxy 63")

+More flags can be added, however this project is already hard enough to maintain.
+It's worth it though!